zahiryahya1/Budget-Analysis/README.md

 # Budget-Analysis

 **Note:** Currently still in Beta Mode.
 Working on finailizing finishing touches and creating report.

-Here are screen shots of my Budget Tracking Dashboard...
+Here are screen shots of my Budget Tracking Dashboard.
+The dynamic dashboard is functional.

 ## Monthly Dashboard